Young Heart

 Young Heart is the fourth studio album by English singer-songwriter Birdy, released on 30 April 2021 by Atlantic Records.
 The album was announced on 22 January 2021 with the release of the first single "Surrender".
+The album was met with critical acclaim and reached number four on the UK Albums Chart.

 Background

 While reaching the end of the tour for her 2016 album Beautiful Lies, she admits to feeling that she was "acting a little bit" and instead wanted to capture the more quiet and gentle aspects of how she normally writes and sings songs alone.
 In the four years after release of Beautiful Lies, Birdy took a break from releasing music, eventually reintroducing herself in November 2020 with the release of the EP Piano Sketches.
 In the period between Beautiful Lies and Young Heart, Birdy credits "writer's block" and the need for "some time to live a bit" as reasons why it took four years to finish the album.

 Before writing for the album began, Birdy suffered from a breakup and looked to the music of Etta James and Nina Simone for emotional support.
-To get inspiration for writing and to shake the sadness of the breakup, Birdy took a three month hiatus to India with her sister, cousin and their friend before staying in a log cabin in Topanga, California for inspiration.
+To get inspiration for writing and to shake the sadness of the breakup, Birdy took a three-month hiatus to India with her sister, cousin and their friend before staying in a log cabin in Topanga, California for inspiration.
 Staying in the cabin gave the album a "kind of Laurel Canyon, seventies-like feel" according to Birdy.
 The result is what she calls a "heartbreak album" inspired by the Joni Mitchell album Blue.
 The first track written for Young Heart was the title track "Young Heart" that acts as the "core of the record" and is the "most emotionally charged song" for Birdy.
 The track "Loneliness" in contrast was originally written for 2016's Beautiful Lies but was set aside at the time for not fitting into that album.